sambanova/ai-starter-kit/README.md

 </tr>

 <tr>
-<td width="20%"><a href="CoE_jump_start/README.md">CoE jump start</a></td>
+<td width="20%"><a href="bundle_jump_start/README.md">Bundle jump start</a></td>
-<td width="40%">This kit demonstrates how to call <a href=https://coe-1.Cloud.snova.ai/>SambaNova CoE</a> models using the Langchain framework.
-The script offers different approaches for calling CoE models, including using SambaStudio with a named expert, and using SambaStudio with routing.</td>
+<td width="40%">This kit demonstrates how to call <a href=https://coe-1.Cloud.snova.ai/>SambaNova Bundle</a> models using the Langchain framework.
+The script offers different approaches for calling Bundle models, including using SambaStudio with a named expert, and using SambaStudio with routing.</td>
 <td width="20%">SambaStudio</td>
 <td width="20%"> Advanced AI Capabilities </td>
 </tr>